cbl-dart/cbl-dart/docs/docs/typed-data.md

    }
    ```

-1. Create a typed database by annotating a class with `@TypedDatabase`:
+1. Create a typed database by annotating a class with `api|TypedDatabase`:

    ```dart
    // app_database.dart